nec-openstack/remora/README.md

 EOF
 ```

-This config file specify ETCD/LB address and Kubernetes master/worker
+This config file specify bootstrap host which boot Kubernetes cluster and
-addresses.
+Kubernetes master/worker addresses.
 And you can see some example config files in `configs` directory.
 `configs/openstack.yaml` tells you how to setup single master node cluster
 on the top of OpenStack.